zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilerinfo4-enumjitedfunctions2-method.md

 ## <a name="parameters"></a>Parameter
  `ppEnum`
- [out] Ein Zeiger auf die [ICorProfilerFunctionEnum](../../../../docs/framework/unmanaged-api/profiling/icorprofilerfunctionenum-interface.md) Enumerator.
+ [out] A pointer to the [ICorProfilerFunctionEnum](../../../../docs/framework/unmanaged-api/profiling/icorprofilerfunctionenum-interface.md) enumerator.

 ## <a name="remarks"></a>Hinweise
- Diese Methode überschneidet sich möglicherweise mit `JITCompilation` Rückrufe wie z.
-B. die [ICorProfilerCallback:: JITCompilationStarted](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-jitcompilationstarted-method.md) Methode.
-Die zurückgegebene Enumeration enthält Werte für die `COR_PRF_FUNCTION::reJitId` Feld.
-Die [ICorProfilerInfo3:: EnumJITedFunctions](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo3-enumjitedfunctions-method.md) -Methode, die diese Methode ersetzt werden, werden nicht erneut JIT-kompilierten-IDs, aufgezählt, da die `COR_PRF_FUNCTION::reJitId` Feld ist immer auf 0 festgelegt.
-Die `ICorProfilerInfo4::EnumJITedFunctions` Methode erneut JIT-kompilierten-IDs aufgelistet werden, da die `COR_PRF_FUNCTION::reJitId` Feld richtig eingerichtet ist.
-Beachten Sie, dass die [icorprofilerinfo4:: Enumjitedfunctions2](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo4-enumjitedfunctions2-method.md) Methode kann eine Garbagecollection auslösen, während [ICorProfilerInfo3:: EnumJITedFunctions-Methode](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo3-enumjitedfunctions-method.md) nicht der Fall ist.
-Weitere Informationen finden Sie unter [CORPROF_E_UNSUPPORTED_CALL_SEQUENCE HRESULT](../../../../docs/framework/unmanaged-api/profiling/corprof-e-unsupported-call-sequence-hresult.md).
+ This method may overlap with `JITCompilation` callbacks such as the [ICorProfilerCallback::JITCompilationStarted](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-jitcompilationstarted-method.md) method.
+The returned enumeration includes values for the `COR_PRF_FUNCTION::reJitId` field.
+The [ICorProfilerInfo3::EnumJITedFunctions](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo3-enumjitedfunctions-method.md) method, which this method replaces, does not enumerate JIT-recompiled IDs, because the `COR_PRF_FUNCTION::reJitId` field is always set to 0.
+The `ICorProfilerInfo4::EnumJITedFunctions` method does enumerate JIT-recompiled IDs, because the `COR_PRF_FUNCTION::reJitId` field is set properly.
+Note that the [ICorProfilerInfo4::EnumJITedFunctions2](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo4-enumjitedfunctions2-method.md) method can trigger a garbage collection, whereas [ICorProfilerInfo3::EnumJITedFunctions method](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo3-enumjitedfunctions-method.md) will not.
+For more information, see [CORPROF_E_UNSUPPORTED_CALL_SEQUENCE HRESULT](../../../../docs/framework/unmanaged-api/profiling/corprof-e-unsupported-call-sequence-hresult.md).

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** CorProf.idl, CorProf.h